 What does mange look like on a cat you ask me?

 It is typically characterized by a major loss of hair, but that's not all.
 Let's see in detail what mange is and how to treat it.

 Mange is a contagious skin condition that affects cats, among other animals.
 Dogs, rodents and some wildlife can also be affected.

 Perhaps you are already familiar with the term "scabies" used to describe a similar condition in humans.
 In this case, we are talking about a disease or a condition that an animal can catch.

-Click to learn more : 👉 Treat your cat's MANGE with our Natural Remedy 🐱
+Click to learn more : 👉 Natural product to support your cat when suffering from MANGE 🐱

 What causes mange in cats?

 Mange is the term used to describe any infection of the body by mites.
 Mites are part of the same large family as spiders (arachnids) and are a close cousins of ticks (acarids).
 They are external microscopic parasites.